 The ordinary moment this week is of T1 and our labradoodle, Ted, curled up on the sofa watching TV together.

 Ted is just coming up to two years old and we all adore him.
-He’s a challenge – he loves to chew cuddly toys and bits of wooden train track (which we have a lot of!), he pulls on the lead when he gets over excited and he’s very nervous of other people, but he’s our dog and we all love him.
+He’s a challenge – he loves to chew cuddly toys and bits of wooden train track (which we have a lot of!), he pulls on the lead when he gets over excited and he’s very nervous of other people, and I spend my days cleaning up after him (he gets to muddy and has so much pet hair to groom!) but he’s our dog and we all love him.

 We never expected to be making the move to Australia when we got him.
 It was the impending likelihood of redundancy that made us look into it again.
 One of our biggest decisions about going has been what to do with Ted.
 We looked into taking him and there wouldn’t be much change from £5k for the flight, medical expenses and quarantine.
 That on it’s own wasn’t a deal breaker (although we really can’t afford that on top of the estimated £20k cost to relocate us as a family, which is coming out of our house equity), but research has shown it will be difficult to find a house to rent with a big dog and we’re going to have to rent for a year so we can decide where we’d like to buy.
 Add to that the fact he’s a nervous dog who will be very upset being away from us for days in quarantine.
 It just won’t work.